My Way: Sid Vicious

-Sex Pistols' bassist Sid Vicious did a punk rock version of the song, in which a large body of the words were changed and the arrangement was sped up.
+Sex Pistols bassist Sid Vicious did a punk rock and new wave version of the song, in which a large body of the words were changed and the arrangement was sped up.
 The orchestral backing was arranged by Simon Jeffes.

 Interviewed in 2007, Paul Anka said he had been "somewhat destabilized by the Sex Pistols' version.
 It was kind of curious, but I felt he [Sid Vicious] was sincere about it."

-For the recording, which took place on April 10th, 1977 with the rhythm section consisting of members of the French bands Magma and Voyage, Vicious and his girlfriend, Nancy Spungen, changed many of the words when it was recorded, including use of the swear words "cunt" and "fuck" as well as the word "queer" (slang for a gay man).
+For the recording, which took place on April 10, 1978 with the rhythm section consisting of members of the French bands Magma and Voyage, Vicious and his girlfriend, Nancy Spungen, changed many of the words when it was recorded, including use of the swear words "cunt" and "fuck" as well as the word "queer" (slang for a gay man).
 Vicious's reference to a "prat who wears hats" was an in-joke directed towards Vicious's friend and Sex Pistols bandmate Johnny Rotten, who was fond of wearing different kinds of hats he would pick up at jumble sales.
 It is a rare example of a UK Top 10 hit that contains the word "cunt".
 Although other members of the band did not contribute to the initial track, guitarist Steve Jones later overdubbed lead guitar parts onto the song.

 Leonard Cohen said of the song:

 I never liked this song except when Sid Vicious did it.
 Sung straight, it somehow deprives the appetite of a certain taste we'd like to have on our lips.
 When Sid Vicious did it, he provided that other side to the song; the certainty, the self-congratulation, the daily heroism of Sinatra's version is completely exploded by this desperate, mad, humorous voice.
 I can't go round in a raincoat and fedora looking over my life saying I did it my way – well, for 10 minutes in some American bar over a gin and tonic you might be able to get away with it.
 But Sid Vicious's rendition takes in everybody; everybody is messed up like that, everybody is the mad hero of his own drama.
 It explodes the whole culture this self-presentation can take place in, so it completes the song for me.

 The 1986 film Sid and Nancy features a scene where Gary Oldman, portraying Vicious, performs his version of "My Way" while filming the song's music video.

 Vicious' version of this song appears in Martin Scorsese's 1990 film Goodfellas, where it plays over the end credits.